-Attendance and class participation constitutes 20% of the final grade.
-Attendance is required at all lectures.
+Class participation constitutes 20% of the final grade.
+Although attendance is not mandatory as specified by Hunter College, this course will consider attendance as contributing to the final grade.
+Therefore, attendance is strongly encouraged at all lectures.
+Students who do not attend lecture cannot participate in class discussions, class short questions the professor asks to gauge participation and progress in the class, and low impact short exercises, all of which must be done 'in person'.
 All students are expected to abide by the following policies when in lecture in order to provide a more respectful and productive learning environment.